Where to Go in Japan?

-Japan is a massive archipelago, but it only has four main islands.
-From north to south, they’re Hokkaido, Honshu, Shikoku, and Kyushu.
-If you only have a few days to spend in the country, you'll probably want to head to Honshu and to one or two of the three biggest cities: Tokyo, Kyoto, or Osaka.
-But if you have more time at your disposal, then the sky's the limit when considering where to go.
-The Shinkansen bullet train reaches speeds of 200 mph, meaning you can cover serious distances across the main islands in little time.
+Japan is a massive archipelago, but it only has four main islands: Hokkaido, Honshu, Shikoku, and Kyushu.
+If you only have a few days in the country, you'll probably want to head to Honshu and one or two of the three biggest cities: Tokyo, Kyoto, or Osaka.
+But if you have more time, then the sky's the limit.
+The Shinkansen bullet train reaches 200 mph (322 kph) speeds, meaning you can cover major distances across the main islands.

-If you're lucky enough to have a couple of weeks in Japan, then you could tack on a trip to Honshu's Nihon Arupusu, known as the Japanese Alps, and target postcard-perfect villages like Shirakawago.
-You might also want to spend time understanding Japan's tragic war history in Hiroshima.
+If you're lucky enough to have a couple of weeks in Japan, you could tack on a trip to Honshu's Nihon Arupusu, known as the Japanese Alps, and target postcard-perfect villages like Shirakawago.
+You might also want to understand Japan's tragic war history in Hiroshima.

-With three weeks on your hands, you could go further north to the island of Hokkaido, home to hot springs and rugged mountain ranges.
+Within three weeks, you could travel farther north to the island of Hokkaido, home to hot springs and rugged mountain ranges.
 In winter, even the most experienced skiers will be impressed by the quality of the fresh powder on the slopes.
-You could also take a ferry over to peaceful Shikoku, the smallest and quietest of the four main islands, or head further south to the white sand beaches of subtropical Okinawa.
+You could also take a ferry to peaceful Shikoku, the smallest and quietest of the four main islands, or head farther south to the white sand beaches of subtropical Okinawa.

-Japan’s two biggest cities may be 280 miles apart, but when you take the Shinkansen you can travel between them in only two hours.
-If you have four days in the country, hop on the bullet train to maximize your time and hit up both Tokyo and Kyoto.
+Japan's two biggest cities are 280 miles (451 km) apart, but when you take the Shinkansen, you can travel between them in only two hours.
+If you have four days in the country, hop on the bullet train to maximize your time and hit up Tokyo and Kyoto.

-Day 1: Base yourself in Asakusa, Tokyo to visit Sensō-ji.
-Dating back to the 7th-century, this Buddhist temple is the oldest in the capital.
-In the afternoon head to Ueno Park and visit major museums like Tokyo National Museum.
+Day 1: Base yourself in Asakusa, Tokyo, to visit Sensō-ji.
+Dating back to the 7th century, this Buddhist temple is the oldest in the capital.
+Head to Ueno Park in the afternoon and visit major museums like Tokyo National Museum.
 Overnight in Tokyo.

 Day 2: Head to Shinjuku, the pulsating commercial heart of Tokyo.
-Check out the wild teen fashions in Harajuku, then walk to Yoyogi kōen, Shintō Meiji Shrine, and the oasis that is Meiji Shrine Inner Garden.
+Check out the wild teen fashions in Harajuku, then walk to Yoyogi kōen, Shintō Meiji Shrine, and the oasis of Meiji Shrine Inner Garden.
 Take the bullet train to Kyoto.
 Overnight in Kyoto.

 Only a 15-minute ride from Kyoto by Shinkansen, Osaka is the favorite city of Japan specialist Alex Kerr.
 According to him, it has "the best entertainment districts in Japan [and] the most lively youth neighborhoods."
 Visit the Dōtonbori nightlife area, where you can find excellent street food, endless neon lights, hip karaoke joints, and a picturesque canal.
 You'll quickly understand why so many people fall for this lively city.